pfnet/pfio/README.md

-## ChainerIO
+## PFIO

-ChainerIO is an IO abstraction library for Chainer, optimized for deep learning training with batteries included.
+PFIO is an IO abstraction library developed by PFN, optimized for deep learning training with batteries included.
 It supports

 - Filesystem API abstraction with unified error semantics,